kshedden/case_studies/methods/factor-overview.md

 (although it is true that MCA achieves such an embedding).
 A more interpretable embedding of the column profiles may be based on covariances and correlations rather than on chi-square distances.
-Here we show that MCA also achieves a column embedding with this interpretation.
+Here we show that MCA also achieves a column embedding that can be interpreted in terms of covariances and correlations.

 The angle between two embedded category points is an easily intepreted visual feature of the plot of category embeddings (in practice usually